thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/splashkit-website/Onboarding/03-pull-request.md

 ## How to Create a Pull Request

-Follow these steps to create a pull request for the SplashKit tutorials repository.
+This guide provides a step-by-step process for creating a pull request (PR) in the SplashKit Starlight repository, PRs are the primary way to contribute changes to the project.
+By following these steps, you can submit your own PRs and collaborate with other team members effectively.

 ### 1. Check for Upstream Branches

+Before creating a pull request, it's important to ensure that your local repository is connected to the correct upstream repository.
+The upstream repository is the original repository from which your fork was created.
+You need this connection to pull in the latest changes from the main project.

-First, check if the upstream branches are already added to your local repository.
+To check if upstream branches are already linked to your local repository, run the following command:

 ```shell
 git remote -v
 ```

+This will display a list of remote repositories linked to your local repository.
+If the `upstream` branch is not listed, you will need to add it in the next step.

 ### 2. Add Upstream Branches (if not present)

-If the upstream branches are not added, you can add them using the following command.
-Replace `<repo-name>` with the actual repository name.
+If the upstream branch is not already added, you can manually add it to your local repository.
+This ensures you can fetch and merge changes from the main repository whenever necessary.

+To add the upstream branch, run the following command, replacing `<repo-name>` with the actual name of the repository you're working with (e.g., `splashkit.io-starlight`).

 ```shell
 git remote add upstream https://github.com/thoth-tech/<repo-name>.git